rossilucaz/rossilucaz/README.md

 ## Hi, I'm Lucas Rossi!

 ##  🖌 About me
-- 🎲 I'm Data Analyst
+- 🎲 I'm Data Analyst.
-- 👨‍💻 I'm studying information systems.
+- 👨‍💻 I hold a Bachelor’s degree in Information Systems.
 - 📈 Data enthusiast.
 - 🧠 I'm always looking to learn more about technology.